thomasburgess/advent2022/README.md

 # advent2022

 These are my contributions to [AdventOfCode2022](https://adventofcode.com).
+This year I aim to use vanilla python 3.10.4 with no additional libraries to complete the tasks.
 Read more about them on my [blog](https://thomasburgess.github.io/blog/2022/12/01/aoc22.html).

 ## Template

 ```python
 #!/usr/bin/env python
 # -*- coding: utf-8 -*-
 """Advent of code day XX - """